 While other hospitals recommended a full knee replacement, Tom decided that the less invasive route was the way he wanted to go.

 "I wish I would have had the partial knee replacement done sooner."

 One week later, Tom had MAKOplasty partial knee replacement surgery on his right knee.
-During the procedure, Dr. Beal used a highly precise robotic arm to carefully resurface only the diseased portion of Tom's knee, sparing his healthy bone and surrounding tissue.
+During the procedure, a highly precise robotic arm was used to carefully resurface only the diseased portion of Tom's knee, sparing his healthy bone and surrounding tissue.
 Then the surgeon attached an implant that enabled Tom's knee joint to move smoothly and painlessly again.

 Tom gave Ohio State's Wexner Medical Center permission to share his surgery through live-tweets and video coverage online.
 He wanted to help the hospital educate patients and referring physicians about this innovative new treatment option.